tusharvaskarsharma/StudyBee/README.md

 It automatically tracks browsing activity, classifies it into *Learning* and *Distraction*, generates **AI‑based insights**, and transforms productivity into a **motivating competitive experience** through leaderboards.

-This project is designed as a **scalable product**, not just a tracker.

 ---

 ## 🚩 Problem Statement